abhishtagatya/matexpr/README.md

 ```

 The recursive descent implementation also creates an Abstract Syntax Tree
-upon which requires to operate Syntax Direct Translation.
-Here is Tree visualized with [PrintSyntaxTree](compiler%2Fcommon%2Fstruct.go) function.
+upon which Syntax Direct Translation with transform our expression.
+Here is the Tree visualized with [PrintSyntaxTree](compiler%2Fcommon%2Fstruct.go) function.

 ```plain\txt
 Input  : "add(5,sub(10, 5))"